Top 6 Best Safari Lodges & Camps Near the Zambezi River

 If your budget runs to it, The Victoria Falls Hotel is far and away the most attractive place to stay in the town with which it shares its name.
 And if your pockets aren’t so deep, it’s still worth finding time to enjoy a leisurely high tea on the terrace, soaking up the regal period character and views over the serene garden.

-Victoria Falls Hotel Tours
+The Victoria Falls Hotel Tours

-4. Rhino Safari Camp, Matusadona National Park
+4. Rhino Safari Camp, Matusadona NP

 If bragging rights to the world’s largest waterfall weren’t enough, the Zambezi is also punctuated by the most voluminous lake ever made by humans.
 This is Kariba, which came into being in 1959 following the construction of a hydroelectric arch dam in the remote Kariba Gorge.
 Today Kariba is the setting for the underrated Matusadona National Park and delightful Rhino Safari Camp, which stands in a private concession overlooking a floodplain teeming with hippo, elephant, buffalo, antelope and other wildlife.